JasonOffutt/RefreshCache2011/js-deepdive/readme.md

 person.hello.call(person, 'world');
 ```

+You can also manipulate the value of 'this' by using the apply method on a function.
+The apply method provides us with a way to extend context in a broader range.

 If we bring in closures, and make use of the apply function, we can create something reusable for dynamically setting the value of 'this':

 ```javascript